khelanmodi/mongo-vs-code-bug-bash/README.md

 For the purposes of this bug bash, we will focus on testing the following key features of the VS Code Extension:

+- Our new connection management and Service Discovery
 - Query Editor
 - CRUD Documents
 - View documents table/treeview/json